nsiraje/INST126-Hangman-Game/README.md

     right guesses will be stored in the "right" list wrong guesses will be stored in the "wrong" list

-2. **For the right guess, it will create space for the user and add paranthesis to the letter.
+2. **For the right guess:

+it will create space for the user and add paranthesis to the letter.
 And for each guess, it will create a line to space out the outputs

 3. **If the guessed letter by the user is in the picked word: